AIBC

 Fees Due upon Application by Way of Alternative Qualifications

+When submitting an application you must pay an application fee plus the prorated annual fee, which is dependent on the date your application is submitted.
 For more information about fees due upon application to the AIBC, please refer to:

-• Bulletin 1 Appendix A: Application and Prorated Annual Fees for Registration as an Architect or Associate
+• Prorated Annual Fees for Registration (PDF)

 AIBC Contact